RULE 32. FORM OF BRIEFS, APPENDICES, AND OTHER

 (A) A brief must be typewritten, printed, or reproduced by any process that yields a clear black image on white paper.
 Only one side of a paper may be used.

 (B) Photographs, illustrations, and tables may be reproduced by any method that results in a good copy of the original.
 If filed electronically, documents must be submitted in the same form as if submitted by mail, by third-party commercial carrier, i.e. color.
-Notice to the supreme court clerk must be given of anything other than black and white printed documents.
+Notice to the clerk of the supreme court must be given of anything other than black and white printed documents.

 (2) Cover.
 The cover of the appellant's brief must be blue; the appellee's red; an intervenor's or amicus curiae's green; a cross-appellee's and any reply brief gray.
 Covers of petitions for rehearing must be the same color as the petitioning party's principal brief.
 If the brief is filed electronically, the supreme court will affix the correct color cover.
 The front cover of a brief must contain:

 (C) the title of the case (see Rule 3(d)) ;